 The chapter sought to reduce key restrictions which may apply to New Zealand investors in Pacific countries, where Pacific countries also see benefit in doing so.
 A key success outcome in this regard is to ensure that “most favoured nation” provisions are included in the investment chapter to ensure that New Zealand investors are not disadvantaged in relation to investors from the Pacific Islands countries possible future negotiation partners.

-PACER Plus will be complemented by a Labour Mobility Arrangement.
+PACER Plus is complemented by a Labour Mobility Arrangement.
 A central plank of this will be the Pacific Labour Mobility Annual Meeting which will provide a forum for cooperation.
 The annual regional meeting will have a practical focus, connecting Pacific Island governments and workers with opportunities in Australian and New Zealand labour markets.

 Most Favoured Nation Provisions